 The COEH Continuing Education Program hosts multiple webinars, courses, Symposia, and workshops throughout the year.
 The webinars are all free of charge for trainees.
-COEH supports the registration of trainees who attend our Symposia and individual programs may support class and workshop registration fees, which are offered at reduced rates (cost) for all attend, please contact COEH Business Manager, Gina Grayson, (see COEH staff summary) to request fee support from COEH.
+COEH supports the registration of trainees who attend our Symposia and individual programs may support class and workshop registration fees, which are offered at reduced rates (cost) for all COEH trainees.
+We hope that cost is never a barrier for trainees; if a program can not support a workshop or course that a trainee wants to attend, please contact COEH Business Manager, Gina Grayson, (see COEH staff summary) to request fee support from COEH.
 A complete list of upcoming continuing education opportunities can be found online and upcoming events will be highlighted in the COEH Monthly Newsletters emailed to trainees and faculty.
 Of note is that the UCSF Occupational and Environmental Medicine CME course is held annually in March and includes presentations on a variety of important topics and opportunities for trainees to present their work via poster presentations.